School Advisory Council

-The School Advisory Council is a team of people representing various segments of our school’s community – parents, teachers, administrators, support staff, and community/business partners.
+The School Advisory Council is a team of people representing various segments of our school’s community including parents, teachers, administrators, support staff, and community/business partners.

 The meetings are held the third Tuesday of the month at 4:30 p.m. in the PVHS Media Center unless otherwise noted.

-We operate under the Florida Sunshine Law, and the public is welcome at all SAC meetings.
+We operate under the Florida Sunshine Law, and the public is welcome to all meetings.

 What is the School Improvement Plan?

 Every school in the state of Florida is required to develop a SCHOOL IMPROVEMENT PLAN.
 Each year our staff and SAC review all relevant data, which includes but is not limited to: state assessment data, progress monitoring, locally developed test scores, needs assessments, attendance records, discipline records, and other feedback as appropriate.
 From this data, we update our comprehensive plan with strategies for improvement.